 It’s often said “no margin, no mission” in health care—and making a financial impact has never been more important to the long-term success of hospitals and health systems.
-Learn how healthcare marketing leaders are driving recovery and generating revenue with these patient acquisition best practices and examples.
+Learn how to drive lead generation for hospitals with these patient acquisition best practices.

 As the end of the COVID ‑19 pandemic moves closer, the job of responding to the crisis is, in some ways, just beginning for healthcare marketers as the focus pivots to patient retention and patient acquisition.